-In a nutshell, only value addition is being taxed and burden of tax is to be borne by the end consumer.
+Value addition is being taxed and burden of tax is to be borne by the end consumer.

 Place of consumption is also termed as Place of Supply.

 GST has replaced (subsumed) almost 17 different taxes which were levied by Central and State Governments.